larsschwegmann/OCDrop/README.md

 ## Notes
 This Project was built in one evening.
 Don't expect much :D

+Also: I forgot to add a quit button so you'll have to force quit OCDROP :P

 ## License
 This Project is distributed under the GNU GENERAL PUBLIC LICENSE V3 (see "LICENSE" file).